xaviermignot/xaviermignot.github.io/_posts/2022-08-26-deploy-logic-apps-as-code.md

 ## Creating the API Connection

-To interact with a resource or a service, a Logic App requires a *service connection*, which is basically a wrapper around an API, the Azure table storage API in our case.
+To interact with a resource or a service, a Logic App requires an *API connection*, which is basically a wrapper around an API, the Azure table storage API in our case.
 This is one of the key steps of this post, as the service connection contains the way the Logic App authenticates to the Storage Account.
 I could have used an account key but decided to use a *managed identity* to follow best practices ([this post](https://medium.com/medialesson/deploying-azure-logic-apps-managed-identity-with-bicep-e1354f185e4d) helped me a lot to make this part work).

 Long story short, the trick with the Managed Identity is to use the `2018-07-01-preview` API version of the `Microsoft.Web/connections` resource type.
 Bicep will show a warning because of this but it's currently the only way to make it work: